RussellJQA/yearly-bible-reading-singing-plans/meter.md

 # Meter

-Meter is a term for the patterns of syllables used in much (English) poetry and song.
+Meter is a term for the patterns of syllables used in much (English) poetry and song (including metrical Psalms).
 Six different metrical patterns are used in the _Psalms of David in Metre_:

 - Common Meter (CM: 8.6.8.6) - a pattern of:
   - 8 syllables for the 1st stanza